 Adelaide is the perfect place to live and explore on a student budget.
-In 2019, Adelaide was the second most affordable city in terms of living costs, with rent around 49% lower than Sydney.
-Rent prices vary depending on where you choose to live and how many people you want to share a house with, but on average you can expect to spend between $170-200 per week for a room in a share house.
+Adelaide is the one of the most affordable capital cities in terms of living costs, with rent around 49% lower than Sydney.
+Rent prices vary depending on where you choose to live and how many people you want to share a house with, but on average you can expect to spend between $170-510 per week for a room in a share house.

 To find out just how affordable Adelaide is, you can use our Cost of Living Calculator to get an idea of your expected costs.

 2. It’s home to some of Australia’s top educational institutions

 You’ll find lots of Australia’s top educational institutions in Adelaide, including universities, private colleges, and culinary and hospitality schools.

 From modern architectural triumphs in the city’s cool west side to historical colonial-era sandstone buildings (you might feel like you’ve stepped right into Hogwarts!), Adelaide’s university campuses are breathtakingly beautiful.

 3. Transport in Adelaide is super convenient

 In Adelaide, you’ll notice many inner-city trams weaving through the city CBD, which gives the city a lot of charm.
 Many city transport services are free (including buses), so you can enjoy, experience and explore Adelaide very affordably.
 There are also systems of trains and buses, and as an international student, you can access a concession metroCARD which offers discounted trips on Adelaide’s public transport system.